1. What is different and special about this program?

 The PhD Program in Biomedical and Translational Sciences focuses on biomedical research and its applications to medicine.
 Students are offered the opportunity to focus on the translational relevance of their laboratory research.

 2. Do all students receive financial assistance?

 Students pursuing a PhD in biomedical and translational sciences are offered a $41,000 per annum stipend as well as health benefits/medical coverage.
 Students pursuing a MS degree do not receive a stipend or benefits.

 Students are required to submit official undergraduate (or graduate, if applicable) transcripts, official GRE scores, a written personal statement and three recommendation letters describing their laboratory experiences.

-4. How do I apply to the Graduate Program?
+4. How do I apply to the PhD program?

 5. What is the application fee?

 6. Do you require the GRE and TOEFL scores?
 What are there minimum scores for admittance?